Battle of Caulk's Field: Battle

 Parker's force landed late on the night of August 30.
 Sailors from the Royal Navy and men of the Royal Marines were represented in the British column.
 The militiamen, of the 21st Regiment of Maryland Militia, were commanded by Lieutenant Colonel Philip Reed, who had fought in the American Revolution.
 During the advance inland, guides, who may have been victims of impressment, misled the British column, allowing the Americans, who numbered about 200, to be better prepared for the British assault.
-Parker's force encountered American skirmishers who were concealed behind the trees.
-The American skirmishers opened heavy fire from behind their trees.
-Then the American skirmishers quickly retreated to the main American line.
-The retreating skirmishers led the British towards American line, which included multiple cannons.
-The American militia were divided on the flanks, some of their riflemen placed in the woods, and their cavalry placed in the rear.
-The battle took place at night, and the light of a full moon exposed the British soldiers during their advance, allowing the Americans to open heavy accurate fire with their cannons, muskets, and rifles thus inflicting several casualties.
+Parker's force encountered American skirmishers, who quickly retreated to the main American line.
+The retreating skirmishers led the British towards the American line, which included multiple cannons.
+The battle took place at night, and the light of a full moon exposed the British soldiers during their advance, allowing the Americans to inflict several casualties.
 The Americans held the high ground, giving the defenders an advantage.
 British Lieutenant Henry Crease reported that one portion of the British attacking force was briefly able to gain a foothold in the main American position on the high ground, at one point taking one of the American cannons.
-The Americans cautiously retreated towards near the woods before halting to make another stand opening fire.
-The Americans eventually began to run out of ammunition and retreated to regroup and redistribute ammunition.
-But Parker was then wounded in the thigh and bled to death.
+However, American pressure forced the British to abandon the toehold.
+The Americans eventually began to run out of ammunition, but Parker was then wounded in the thigh and bled to death.
 The British fell back after Parker's death.
 American casualties totaled three wounded.
 British casualties are reported at 41.

 Aftermath

 While the outcome of the fight increased American morale, it did not discourage the British from pressing their assault on Baltimore.
 On September 12, Ross' infantry force won a tactical victory over an American force at the Battle of North Point.
 Ross was mortally wounded during the fighting, and the British advance was slowed.
 The naval prong of the British assault on Baltimore was blunted when the naval bombardment of Fort McHenry, which occurred on September 13 and 14, failed to accomplish substantial results.
 The British infantry force, now commanded by Colonel Arthur Brooke, withdrew early on the morning of the 14th, and the naval force withdrew after the failure of the bombardment of Fort McHenry and the failure of an attempted amphibious assault, ending the assault on Baltimore.

-A historic marker, erected in 1902, marks the location of the battle.
+A historic marker, erected in 1902, marks the location of the southern edge of the battlefield.